of Week Home

 Thanks to Dr. Lamiaa Rouas, Mohamed V University School of Medicine (Morocco), for contributing this case and the discussion.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.
 To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 (1) We all know not to open attachments from strangers, but we also have to be careful opening them from friends.
 I did so, and triggered some malware, which sent the email to my entire contact list, then erased my email folders.
 If you get an attachment VIEW IMPORTANT DOCUMENT, or really any attachment that raises ANY questions in your mind, DON'T OPEN IT.
 I'm sorry for any problems this created.

 (2) For topics with numerous images, we have started putting them in a scrolling frame to make the space more efficient.
 For an example, please view CD31 and let us know what you think.

 (3) In April 2013, we again had record traffic, with 384,599 visits (9,791,969 "hits") and average daily traffic of 12,819 visits.

 (4) Our Feature Page for May highlights Computer Software and Systems and includes Milestone Medical, PathView Systems, and Voicebrook.
 We also have a new Mystery Case on the right side of the Home Page.